Skye-flyhigh/flymorocco/README.md

 This project will proudly wear the battle scars of this journey.

+> **"🗺️ The Cartographic Conquest (April 2025)"**

+“It started with a file… and ended in 20,000 lines of polygon geometry.”

+- Parsed Morocco’s official ENR 5.5 airspaces from OpenAir format using a hacked parser and caffeine-fueled determination
+- Resolved cryptic parser errors like "Unknown altitude definition '3500'" and "Token 'DB' does not allow subsequent token 'AY'" by reverse-engineering format expectations
+- Used fixGeometry: true to handle self-intersecting madness (and hoped nothing got lost in convex purgatory)
+- Successfully converted nested sectors, parachute zones, and TMA fragments into GeoJSON, rendered live with Leaflet
+- Deployed hoverable, paintable polygons with visual filtering (GSEC toggle) and type-based coloring

+📌 Status: All airspaces rendered.
+CTR drama avoided.
+Moroccan CAA blocked my IP — success confirmed.

+    💬 “Turns out drawing maps is harder than flying through them.” — Skye

 ### 🧾 The CAA Form Saga (April 2025)

 The CAA submission form was fully implemented using: